 Childhood Depression: Prevalence, Symptoms, And Treatment

-Childhood depression may go unnoticed or untreated due to a lack of understanding of its prevalence and the unique symptoms children may experience.
-While it can be normal for children to feel temporarily upset, sad, or irritated, childhood depression goes beyond these emotions and can be long-lasting.
+Childhood depression may go unnoticed or untreated due to a lack of understanding of its prevalence and the unique signs and symptoms children may experience.
+While it can be normal for children to feel sad, upset, or irritated, childhood depression goes beyond these emotions and can be long-lasting.

-It may be difficult for parents to recognize when their child is in distress, as they might assume their child is feeling moody or experiencing a behavioral challenge.
-For this reason, when considering whether your child might be experiencing depression, it can be valuable to understand the signs and symptoms to look out for.
+It may be difficult for parents to recognize when their child is depressed or in distress, as they might assume their child is feeling moody or experiencing a behavioral challenge that’s expected for children and teens.
+For this reason, if you suspect that your child is depressed, it can be valuable to understand the signs and symptoms to look out for.

 Getty/AnnaStills